 In this article, you’ll learn everything you need to know about the Velaqua Alkaline Water Machine before you buy, what current owners are saying, our water expert’s review, and several final thoughts to consider.

 Unlike most water ionizers, the Velaqua doesn’t use electricity to ionize your tap water.
 Instead, it relies on gravity.

 Similar to an alkaline water pitcher, the Velaqua contains special minerals within its filter to ionize your water.

 Let’s start with the most important part first, what are current Velaqua owners saying?

 After doing some digging, I found a handful of legit Velaqua Alkaline Water Machine reviews written by verified buyers.

 Here’s what they had to say:

-- One man simply commented, “Best thing you can do for yourself.”
+- One man thinks it’s the best thing he’s done for himself.
 He didn’t have much else to say, however, he is a verified owner.

-- Another person said the water is “fresh tasting,” and the machine has a “handsome” appearance on the kitchen counter.
+- Another person said the water is delicious and the machine has an appealing appearance on the kitchen counter.

 Overall, it appears that current owners are enjoying the water produced by the Velaqua Alkaline Water Machine.